 TL: I wish I didn’t avoid aspects of “adulting” in my 20s, like getting serious about financial planning.

 RB: Which adventure has had the greatest impact on you?

 TL: Definitely the Atlanta-to-London saga that’s gotten me where I am today.
 It was harrowing at the beginning, but it was all worth it.

 RB: Please share one of your most treasured travel memories.

-TL: I went on a group press trip to Kazakhstan, and it was very clear that many locals and regional tourists had never seen a black traveller in their midst.
-My favourite moment happened in front of a ski resort outside of Almaty, where a Siberian family approached me with excitement in their eyes.
+TL: I went on a group press trip to Kazakhstan, and it was very clear that many locals and regional tourists had never seen a black traveler in their midst.
+My favorite moment happened in front of a ski resort outside of Almaty, where a Siberian family approached me with excitement in their eyes.

-Being a black traveller abroad yields a wild card of reactions from other people, but that interaction moved me more than any other.
+Being a black traveler abroad yields a wild card of reactions from other people, but that interaction moved me more than any other.

 To get started in travel journalism, enroll in Rosie Bell’s “Travel Writing 101” course, which The Startup named one of “the best educational sources to become a freelance writer”.
 Sign up right here.